bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

 .. tip::

    It is recommended to only store the id of the business value in the process data.
-After a task switch you must load the business data value from the repo with the stored id.
-This is required, because the business data repo does not keep the reference to the instance on the task switch.
+After a task switch, you must load the business data value from the repo with the stored id, because the business data repo does not keep the reference to the instance on the task switch.

 Load (without BusinessCaseData context)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Load, modify and save:
+Load, modify, and save:

 ::